linetonthat/app_reviews_analysis/README.md

 ## On-going activities:
 * Learn how to perform preprocessing (NLP methods: spaCy and nltk libraries)
 * Preprocessing - In the reviews, abbreviations are used (eg NorCal for Northern California), some proper nouns are written in lowercase or are mispelled, emoticones and emojis are used.
 In order to allow for correct recognition and classification, some preprocessing is required.
+   - [Removing_some_abbreviations.ipynb](https://github.com/linetonthat/app_reviews_analysis/blob/master/preprocessing/Removing_some_abbreviations.ipynb) - Identify main abbreviations and expand them in the review title and review text.
 * [Named_Entities_Recognition.ipynb](https://github.com/linetonthat/app_reviews_analysis/blob/master/NLP/Named_Entities_Recognition.ipynb) - Identify countries and regions where users would mostly use their air quality apps: Test Named Entity Recognition from spaCy with the following labels: 'GPE' (Countries, cities, states), 'LOC' (Non-GPE locations, mountain ranges, bodies of water) (and even 'NORP'(Nationalities or religious or political groups))
 * [Sentence segmentation](https://github.com/linetonthat/app_reviews_analysis/blob/master/NLP/Testing%20sentence%20segmentation.ipynb) Segment reviews in order to extract "opinion units": On top of default segmentation from spaCy, define a set of rules to refine sentence segmentation from reviews.
 For example, add a segmentation at "but" and "although".
 Decided to use the review title as an opinion unit as well.

 ---
 ## Next steps:
+* Convert emojis and emoticons
 * Define a pipeline for preprocessing reviews based on our first analyses
 * Label reviews according to sentiment (positive, neutral, negative)
 * Test sentiment classifiers